 is set to

-If Wwise tells you that you need to modify your installation in a yellow warning box, go ahead and follow what it says for this step.
-If Wwise warns you that it could not find an installation in a red warning box, be sure that you have selected the correct version as stated above.
-If you see a blue box offering both "Modify" and "Add Plug-in", do nothing and continue to the next step.
+If you missed a required component as part of the Wwise installation, it may show a yellow warning box indicating what’s missing as well as a button to "Modify" the installation.
+Go ahead and follow what it says for this step only.
+If Wwise warns you that it could not find an installation in a red warning box, that means you have not selected the correct version as stated above.
+If you see a blue box offering both "Modify" and "Add Plug-in", that means it’s configured correctly, so continue to the next step.

 Next, you’ll need to generate the remaining files for the project with Unreal Engine’s "Generate Visual Studio Project Files" tool.

-"<path to your Unreal build tool here (it installed with the custom editor)>" -projectfiles -project="<path to your .uproject file here>" -game -rocket -progress
+"<path to your Unreal build batch file here (it was installed with the custom Editor)>" -projectfiles -project="<path to your .uproject file here>" -game -rocket -progress

-Here is an example of a complete command.
+Here is an example of a completed command:

-"C:\Program Files\Unreal Engine - CSS\Engine\Binaries\DotNET\UnrealBuildTool.exe" -projectfiles -project="C:\Users\Rob\Documents\SMLExampleMod\FactoryGame.uproject" -game -rocket -progress
+"C:\Program Files\Unreal Engine - CSS\Engine\Build\BatchFiles\Build.bat" -projectfiles -project="D:\Git\SatisfactoryModLoader\FactoryGame.uproject" -game -rocket -progress

 The above command will not work if you copy paste it - you’ll need to modify it yourself to point towards your project file and Unreal Engine install.